Camp Tiffin is Now Open for Registration!

-Options include Orienteering, shelters, art, GPS, scavenger hunt, Predator/Prey game, bug hunt, STEM activity, canoeing, pond dipping (no swimming, just looking for creatures that live in the pond) roasting marshmallows, Camper’s Choice, Water games (with kiddie pools, cups, sponges, etc. and no guns.)
+Options include orienteering, shelters, art, GPS, scavenger hunt, Predator/Prey game, bug hunt, STEM activity, canoeing, pond dipping (no swimming, just looking for creatures that live in the pond).
 All of these activities happen once a week.
-Some favourite activities will replicate within CLA time if the group requests it.
+Some favourite activities will replicate within Councillor Lead Activities time if the group requests it.

-We hire College and University students to be camp counsellors and we will hire high school students who have volunteered with us, and we know and trust them.
+We hire mature high school, college and university students to be camp counsellors.
 They must complete a Criminal Reference Check with a vulnerable sector search and First Aid CPR level C. All staff carries First Aid kits.

 Where is Camp Tiffin located?

-Location: We are 8 km West of Barrie...so between Barrie and Angus.
+.
+We are 8 km West of Barrie (between Barrie and Angus).
 If you are driving West on Hwy # 90 from Barrie you would drive South along the 8th line.
 Or, from South End Barrie you would drive West along Mapleview and continue West past Hwy # 27 as Mapleview turns into the 25th side road.
 We are on the 8th line.

 What activities do you at Camp Tiffin?